-Hi, I’m Matt Button, I write this blog, work as a software developer at a financial technology company, and live in Wellington, New Zealand.
+Hi, I’m Matt Button.
+I write this blog, work as a Lead Engineer at a financial technology company in Wellington, New Zealand.

 I’ve always cared about my fitness, and am often running hills, and forest tracks.
 For me, it’s as much about fitness, as it is getting outside, fresh air, and sunlight to offset the pasty skin I’d otherwise have from spending so much time indoors, working at a desk! ;)

-I’ve been riding a motorcycle since I was about 19, and currently ride a 600cc Kawasaki ZX-6R.
+I’ve been riding motorcycles since I was about 19, and currently ride a Kawasaki ZX-6R.

-In early 2016, I started doing Scuba diving (lots of gear, and air tanks) and Spearfishing (freediving on a breath hold), and surprised myself at how much I enjoy them both.
+In early 2016, I started Scuba diving (lots of gear, and air tanks) and Spearfishing (freediving on a breath hold), and surprised myself at how much I enjoy them both.
 I’m out diving whenever possible.
-Neither activities are safe to do alone, so I’m always looking out for new buddies.
-If you’re in Wellington, New Zealand and you’re into either, please get in touch!

-In 2007, I completed a short video game demo in about 3 months, with borrowed art from an old Amiga game.
+In 2007, I completed a short video game demo in about 3 months, borrowing art from an old Amiga game.
 The intention was to pivot it into an original, sellable product with help from some artists that I met during University, and start my career as an independant game developer.
-Unfortunately, at the time, there wasn’t much game development happening in my home town of Wellington, New Zealand, and I never managed to find any artists who were both available to collaborate, and had the skills I needed.
+Unfortunately, at the time, there wasn’t much game development happening in my home town of Wellington, New Zealand, and I never managed to find any artists who were both available to collaborate, and had the necessary skillset.

-After the disappointment of not being able to find the right person to collaborate with, in 2008, I decided to start down the path of learning to be a good artist, and have only gotten better over the years.
+After the disappointment of not being able to find the right person to collaborate with, in 2008, I decided to start down the path of improving my artistic skills, and have only gotten better over the years.
 I mostly work with a combination of Blender, Unreal Engine 4, Quixel Suite, and Photoshop.
 You can see some of my work on my DeviantArt page.